PeterCamilleri/test65/README.md

     Usage: test65 {options} {files}

     Options:
-      --path, -p       Specify the path to the test files.
-(Only 1 allowed) --debug, -d      Display lots of useful progress info.
+      --help, -h, -?
+Display this message and exit.
       --list,    -l    Generate list files for each test.
+      --map,     -m    Generate map files for each test.
       --keep,    -k    Keep intermediate files.
-Do not cleanup.
+Do not clean up.
-      --help, -h, -?
-Display this message and exit.
+      --path,    -p    Specify the path to the test files.
+(Only 1 allowed) --quiet,   -q    Hide messages.
+Used to keep the test65 tests clean.
+      --verbose, -v    Display lots of useful progress info.
-      --version, -v    Display the program version and exit.
+      --version        Display the program version and exit.

     Files: An optional list of test files.